MTG user expectations

 What benefits does the Croatian Met Service expect from MTG?

-We can't wait to see the benefits of MTG, in particular MTG-S with the Infrared Sounder (IRS), on global, as well as local, Numerical Weather Prediction (NWP).
+We can't wait to see the benefits of MTG, in particular MTG-S with the Infrared Sounder (IRS), on global, as well as local, NWP.

 The Lightning Imager (LI) will complement our existing lightning systems (LINET and Met Office).
 Our experts in convection are eager to work with the data and to explore the new possibilities.